 Saturday, 7:55 PM

 I tried to play it cool.
-I knew he was at the rally – I would have bet my cousin’s shirt on it.
-He and I made awkward eyes with each other, which I acknowledged with a quick, upward nod, “hey, crazy, huh?”
+I knew he had been at the rally – I would have bet my cousin’s shirt on it.
+He and I made awkward eyes with each other, which I acknowledged with a quick, upward nod, like, “hey, crazy, huh?”

 Fortunately, he picked up what I was putting down, and the first words out of his mouth were the ones I longed to hear: “Were you there, too?”